vitalydolgov/objc-converter/README.md

 **WIP**, but you can receive some benefit from it, even if it's far from being complete.

-The primary target of the project is to convert only methods, so you can partially migrate Objective-C code to extensions in Swift, and using bridge publish them back to Objective-C runtime.
-With this approach so you can start and stop refactoring at any time.
+The primary target of the project is to convert methods, so you can partially migrate Objective-C code to extensions in Swift, and with bridge publish them back to Objective-C runtime.
+With this approach it's possible to start and stop refactoring at any time.

 ## Example

 A method like the following will be converted to corresponding Swift version.

 ```
-- (NSString *)makeStringFromNumber:(NSNumber *)number {
+- (NSArray<NSString *> *)getDigitsOfNumber:(NSInteger)value {
     // code
 }

  ↓↓

-@objc public func makeString(fromNumber number: NSNumber) -> String {
+@objc public func getDigits(ofNumber value: Int) -> [String] {
     // code
 }
 ```